offline-ai/cli/README.md

   * Select a parameter size based on your application's requirements; larger sizes offer better quality but consume more resources and increase response time...
   * Choose the model's expertise: Different models are trained with distinct methods and datasets, resulting in unique capabilities...
   * Optimize quantization: Higher levels of quantization (compression) result in faster speed and smaller size, but potentially lower accuracy...
-  * Decide on the optimal context window size (`content_size`): Typically, 2048 is sufficient; this parameter also influences model performance...
+  * Decide on the optimal context window size (`max_tokens`): Typically, 2048 is sufficient; this parameter also influences model performance...
   * Use the client (`@offline-ai/cli`) directly to download the AI brain: `ai brain download`
 * Create the ai application's agent script file and debug prompts using the client (`@offline-ai/cli`): `ai run your_script.ai.yaml --interactive --loglevel info`.
 * Integrate the script into your ai application.